Board of Directors

 Lois Hobbs is a former primary teacher, and middle school principal in Prince George’s County, MD, where she helped launch a unique middle school with an interdisciplinary approach to academic and arts instruction.
 As superintendent of Indian River School District from 1996-2006, the largest geographically in Delaware, she earned recognition for Delaware’s first No Child Left Behind Blue Ribbon School and was widely recognized as one of the best superintendents in Delaware.
 Lois has received the first Civic Star Award from AASA and Sodexho School Services for creating and expanding Project Village, a program for economically disadvantaged 3- and 4-year-olds.

-John Hollis is a former Vice President at the Delaware Community Foundation.
-Previous to the Delaware Community Foundation, John served as a Director at Delaware Technical & Community College, an administrator, a teacher, a coach, and a guidance counselor in the Seaford School District.
-He is an adjunct faculty member at both Wilmington and Salisbury Universities.
+John Hollis is a former vice president at the Delaware Community Foundation.
+Previous to the Delaware Community Foundation, John served as a director at Delaware Technical Community College, an administrator, a teacher, a coach, and a guidance counselor in the Seaford School District.
+He is an adjunct faculty member at both Wilmington and Salisbury universities.
 In addition, he has presented numerous workshops on topics such as motivating youth and effective parenting techniques.
-John is a graduate of the University of Delaware and earned a Master’s degree in Counseling from Salisbury University.
-He is apast recipient of the Governor’s Volunteer of the Year Award and the Rural Educator of the Year Award.
+John is a graduate of the University of Delaware and earned a master’s degree in counseling from Salisbury University.
+He is a past recipient of the Governor’s Volunteer of the Year Award and the Rural Educator of the Year Award.

-Executive Director, Latin American Community Center (LACC)
+President and CEO, Latin American Community Center (LACC)

-Maria Matos has been executive director of the LACC in Wilmington since 1994.
+Maria Matos has been President and CEO of the LACC in Wilmington since 1994.
 Prior to then, she was employed by the Chesapeake Bay Girl Scout Council, Inc., where she held various management positions.
 From 1974 to 1985, Maria worked for the Red Clay Consolidated School District.
 Maria currently serves on the United Way Council of Agency Executives and serves on the Strong Neighborhood Advisory Council, as well as the Board of the Delaware Community Foundation.
 She is a member of the Delaware Hispanic Consortium and Delaware Prevention Network Alliance, and serves on the board for the 21st Century Delaware’s Children Fund.
 She has been appointed to several taskforces, including the Wilmington Neighborhood Schools Committee.
 She was appointed by Gov. Thomas Carper and Gov. Ruth Ann Minner to serve on the Governor’s Council of Hispanic Affairs and is a trustee with both the Grand Opera House and Christiana Care.
 Maria studied human services and family counseling at Delaware Technical and Community College, elementary education at Delaware State University and The Institute of Family Counseling in Philadelphia, PA.
 Maria earned a non-profit management certificate from the University of Delaware.